ray-project/ray/doc/source/rllib.rst

     ray.init()
     alg = ppo.PPOAgent(env=env_creator_key, registry=get_registry())

-Using RLLib on a cluster
+Using RLlib on a cluster
 ------------------------

 First create a cluster as described in `managing a cluster with parallel ssh`_.
-You can then run RLLib on this cluster by passing the address of the main redis shard into ``train.py`` with ``--redis-address``.
+You can then run RLlib on this cluster by passing the address of the main redis shard into ``train.py`` with ``--redis-address``.

-Using RLLib with Ray.tune
+Using RLlib with Ray.tune
 -------------------------

-All Agents implemented in RLLib support the
+All Agents implemented in RLlib support the
 `Trainable <http://ray.readthedocs.io/en/latest/tune.html#ray.tune.trainable.Trainable>`__ interface.

-Here is an example of using Ray.tune with RLLib:
+Here is an example of using Ray.tune with RLlib:

 ::